Malaya Drew: Career

 In 2013, she was cast as the witch Jane-Anne Deveraux who is considered a martyr by her coven in the CW pilot, The Originals, a spin-off from another CW series, The Vampire Diaries.
 She first appeared as Jane- Anne on The Vampire Diaries and then continued the role on the series The Originals.

 In 2014, she played Neera in the pilot Galyntine with Peter Fonda, Laura Harrier and Sterling K Brown.
 The pilot was not picked up to series.

 In 2019 she recurred as Ileana in Mayans MC season 3, having auditioned for the role in both English and Spanish.

 In 2021 she was cast on the third season of Good Trouble as Lucia Morales, playing a progressive freshman City Councilmember who is in a love triangle with Malika.
 She is currently filming season 4.

 Alongside her TV work, she has appeared in many independent films.
 She played Gabriella Forrester in the Academy Award nominated Three Billboards Outside Ebbing Missouri, for which she was recognized with a SAG Award for Best Ensemble.
 She also narrates the scripted podcast “The Don” for I Heart Radio.
 The first season aired in 2021 and I Heart Radio has ordered two more seasons.

 Personal life

 Drew is married to screenwriter David Kline.
 They live in Los Angeles.

 In the media

-In 2008, Drew was voted one of Maxim's "100 Hottest Girls of Entourage" (#19).
-In 2009, she was voted one of ER's "Hottest Doctors of All Time" (#2).
+In 2008, Drew was voted one of Maxim's "100 Hottest Girls of Entourage" (No. 19).
+In 2009, she was voted one of ER's "Hottest Doctors of All Time" (No. 2).